Lissy (actress): Early life and education

 Lissy was born in a Syro-Malabar Catholic family as the only child to Nellikaattil Pappachan (Varkey) and Aleyamma at Pukkattupadi, Kochi.
 Her parents divorced when she was very young, and she was brought up by her mother.
-She was educated at St. Teresa’s Convent Girls' School in Kochi and at St. Teresa's College, Kochi.
+She was educated at St. Teresa’s Convent Girls' School in Kochi and then at St. Teresa's College, Kochi.

 Lissy was a bright student and scored excellent marks during her schooling.
-She started her career at the age of 15 when she was studying for pre-university degree.
+She started her career in movies at the age of 15 when she was studying for pre-university degree.
 She had to discontinue her studies to concentrate on her career.
-Later, she resumed academics and earned a postgraduate degree in Psychology from Annamalai University through distance education.
+Later, she resumed her academic pursuits and, thereafter, earned a postgraduate degree in Psychology from Annamalai University through distance education.

 Career

 Her debut into films happened in the early '80s.
 Along with Malayalam films, Lissy also had appeared in several Tamil, and Telugu films.
 Lissy is most remembered for her roles in Chithram, Thalavattom, Odaruthammava Alariyam, Mutharamkunnu P.O. and Boeing Boeing.
-As she stated in an interview with manam magazine she was introduced to Tamil films by Kamal Haasan as his heroine in his home production, Vikram.
+As she stated in an interview with manam magazine, she was introduced to Tamil films by Kamal Haasan as his heroine in his home production, Vikram.

 Personal life

 After having a relationship with the reputed movie director Priyadarshan, she was married to him on 13 December 1990.
 After marriage, she gave up acting and adopted the name Lakshmi for religious reasons.
 After the birth of their son Siddharth, she converted to Hinduism from Catholicism.

-Lissy filed for divorce on 1 December 2014 in a Chennai family court and was divorced on 1 September 2016, after 26 years of marriage.
+Lissy filed a divorce petition on 1 December 2014 in a family court at Chennai and was divorced on 1 September 2016, after 26 years of marriage.

+In March 2026, Lissy reconciled with her former husband Priyadarshan, nearly a decade after their divorce in 2016.
+Priyadarshan stated that although they have not remarried, they are living together and have resumed their relationship.